uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 This tutorial is designed for **QGIS 3.22**.
 If you need to install it on your computer, got to the [QGIS website](https://qgis.org/en/site/forusers/download.html).

 Open QGIS and create a **new project** with `Project > New`.
 Let's start by saving our project: `Project > Save`.
 We should create a new folder, let's call it "qgis_vector".
 This where our project and all the saved data will live.
 Folder structure is very important for keeping you data tidy, but also for ease of sharing your project with others.
 You simply need to zip the project folder if you need to share it.
-We can save our .qgz project file here, named "qgis_mobile_map" for example.
+We can save our .qgz project file here, named "qgis_vector_map" for example.
 I also recommend creating a Data folder, for all of your downloaded data.
 And creating a Products folder, for all the things we create today.
 Your .qgz file should always be in the highest level folder, so it's only looking down into folders for data, not back out.

 In QGIS 3.10 and above this will automatically set the **project home** too.
 To do this manually, you can go to `Project > Properties > General` and set `Project home` to the same folder.
 This is where we can also give the project a title.